This page is advice for students who are not registered on Physics programmes but who are interested in taking a Physics module as an elective.

 Some module descriptors refer to extra work set and discussed in 'tutorials'.
 Students taking electives don't have a physics tutor but copies of worksheets will be available via ELE and can be discussed with the module leader as necessary.

 Applications to take elective modules should be submitted on a 'module choice form' available from Student Support Service hubs.
-Applications are subject to timetable restrictions and academic approval by the student's 'home' programme director and the Director of Education (Physics and Astronomy).
+Applications are subject to timetable/class-size restrictions and academic approval by the student's 'home' programme director and the Director of Education (Physics and Astronomy).

 The Maths Department allows its students take Physics modules as electives provided they don't duplicate content available in Maths (ECMx7nn) modules.
 The following modules are particularly suitable for single-honours Maths students and have been approved in recent years: